plaited/plaited/docs/playbook/01-shall-play-a-game.md

 ]
 ```

-Next up let's create an array to hold our win conditions for our game
+We then want to define our winning conditions for players.

 ```ts
 const winConditions = [